ironthree/fedora-update-feedback/README.md

 [f-e-k]: https://pagure.io/fedora-easy-karma

-It allows submitting feedback for bugs and test cases in addition to providing a comment and karma (providing test case feedback is a work in progress and is blocked by a [bodhi server issue][bodhi-issue]).
+It allows submitting feedback for bugs and test cases in addition to providing a comment and karma (providing bug and test case feedback is a work in progress and is blocked by a [bodhi server issue][bodhi-issue]).

 [bodhi-issue]: https://github.com/fedora-infra/bodhi/issues/3888

+By default, all updates in `testing` or `pending` state that the user has not submitted themselves or has already commented on are presented, sorted by ascending submission date (so, oldest to most recent update).

+### requirements

+The program assumes that the `dnf` and `rpm` binaries are present on the system (which is probably a reasonable assumption for a CLI tool targeted at fedora users).

-Like `fedora-update-notifier`, it expects a config file at `~/.config/fedora.toml`, with at least the following contents:
+It also expects a config file at `~/.config/fedora.toml`, with at least the following contents:

 ```toml
 [FAS]
 username = "USERNAME"
 ```

+This value is used to filter out updates that the user themselves has submitted, or has already commented on.

+### installation

+To compile the program, first install `cargo` (the build tool, also pulls in the Rust compiler) and `openssl-devel` (used by the OpenSSL rust bindings).

+Download the sources (recommended: tarball of the latest release from GitHub), and easily build and install the binary for yourself by running `cargo install --path .` in the source directory.
+By default, `cargo` will install the binary into `~/.cargo/bin`.

+To make it available in `$PATH`, either copy it into `$HOME/.local/bin`, or add `~/.cargo/bin` to your `$PATH` (probably by editing `~/.bash_profile`).

+### TODO

+- As mentioned above, submitting bug and testcase feedback is implemented (but hidden behind a compilation flag), but blocked by a bodhi server issue (or me being stupid).

+- I'd like to improve the "visual quality" of the terminal output and pretty-printed data, which should be easy.

+- It would be great to add additional switches and arguments to the binary (for example, sorting updates by a different value than submission date).

+- Ignoring certain updates or packages is not yet implemented.